How To Tackle Unconscious Bias in the Workplace: The Complete Guide

 It may seem like a no-brainer but if employers only hire employees that look or think just like themselves, then it can lead to resentment among other staff members as well as an atmosphere where everyone feels unwelcome.

 Make sure that your hiring practices include assessing everyone on their work experience and skills instead of only looking at the candidate's race, religion, or gender.
+Here are the most common cultural issues in the worplace that you need to know about.
+Knowing and understanding these issues will help you come up with a plan on how you can promote diversity.

 Stop Focusing on Labels